legacysurvey/legacysurvey/pages/dr2/files.rst

 visually inspected quasar catalog (Paris et al. 2016, in preparation, see also `Paris et al. 2014`_) such that the photometric parameters in row "N" of decals-dr2-DR12Q.fits matches the spectroscopic parameters in row "N" of DR12Q.fits.
-The structure of the DECaLS photometric catalog file is documented on the `catalogs page`_ and the spectroscopic file is documented in the SDSS DR12 `data model for DR12Q.fits`_.
+The structure of the DECaLS photometric catalog files is documented on the `catalogs page`_ and the spectroscopic file is documented in the SDSS DR12 `data model for DR12Q.fits`_.